 The AppDynamics solution’s production-ready, low-overhead architecture proved to be a good fit for Citrix, making it the clear choice.
 Once deployed, the platform began to deliver immediate value.
 “Everything just fell together,” said Schwab.
 “The ease of implementation, the maintenance, the value you get right out of the box is just amazing.”

-Some of the benefits to me and my job with using AppDynamics, I'm starting to see my life back.
-Getting a little bit of validation of understanding what's going on in production.
-We've had several major production incidents and outages.
-To be able to look at something that tells me in a very complex, distributed environment, with 95% confidence, of where the problem is within a couple minutes, that's huge.
-I don't have to pour through tons of logs, tons of data, tons of graphs, through slow systems to try to find that.
+“I'm starting to get my life back,” said Schwab, who would previously spend extra hours manually searching various log files to identify root causes.
+“To be able to look at something that tells me – in a very complex, distributed environment, with 95% confidence – where the problem is within a couple minutes, that's huge.
+I don't have to pour through tons of logs, tons of data, tons of graphs, through slow systems to try to find that.”

-I recommend that anybody in any kind of operations, development role, architecture role, anywhere in technology, that's trying to get any kind of servers to even top of the sales-- even standalone servers.
-It provides value to standalone level.
-But really, when you get into the distributed transaction model, it just makes sense.
-What AppDynamics does, the way it visualizes things and shows them, the way it breaks down into your transaction snapshots.
-And you dig into the code and you actually see stack traces of here's exactly where your latency is.
+Schwab recommends the AppDynamics platform for anyone in an operations, development or architecture role that's trying to manage any kind of server?even standalone servers.
+“But really, when you get into the distributed transaction model, it just makes sense.
+What the AppDynamics platform does, the way it visualizes things and shows them, the way it breaks down into your transaction snapshots - you dig into the code and you actually see exactly where your latency is,” Schwab remarked.

 “I have a big vision for what the AppDynamics platform can do for our business.
 It can honestly help us scale and focus on what we need to focus on, what's right for our customers, for our code,” concluded Schwab.